No. 14 Squadron RAF: Second World War (1939–1945)

-With RAF Germany
+Cold War (1946–1990)

-Disbandment did not last long however, the following day No.128 Squadron, operating Mosquito B.16s at RAF Wahn in Germany, was renumbered No.14 squadron and the squadron lived again.
-In December 1947 the Mosquito B.16s were replaced with the Mosquito B.35 variant.
-The squadron moved to RAF Celle in September 1949, but this was a short placement as they moved again in November 1950, this time to RAF Fassberg.
-In 1951 the squadron received Vampire FB.5s to replace the Mosquitos, while in 1953 the Vampires made place for Venom FB.1s.

-The squadron converted to the day-fighter role when it received Hunter F.4s in 1955 while based at RAF Oldenburg, where they stayed for two years before moving to RAF Ahlhorn.
-The squadron used the Hunters until 17 December 1962, when the unit was disbanded at RAF Gutersloh.
-The same day however No.88 Squadron was renumbered No.14 Squadron, flying Canberra B(I).8s from RAF Wildenrath.
+No. 14 Squadron again disbanded on 31 March 1946.
+Disbandment did not last long however, the following day No. 128 Squadron, operating the Mosquito B.XVI at RAF Wahn in Germany, was renumbered No. 14 Squadron.
+In December 1947, the Mosquito B.XVI was replaced with the Mosquito B.35 variant.
+The squadron moved to RAF Celle in September 1949, but this was a short placement as it moved again in November 1950, this time to RAF Fassberg.
+In 1951 the squadron received the de Havilland Vampire FB.5 to replace the Mosquitoes, while in 1953 the Vampires were replaced by the de Havilland Venom FB.1.
+The squadron converted to the day-fighter role when it received Hawker Hunter F.4 in 1955 while based at RAF Oldenburg, where they stayed for two years before moving to RAF Ahlhorn.
+The squadron used the Hunter until 17 December 1962, when the unit was disbanded at RAF Gutersloh.
+The same day however No. 88 Squadron was renumbered No.14 Squadron, flying the English Electric Canberra B(I).8 from RAF Wildenrath.

-On 30 June 1970 the squadron was reformed at RAF Bruggen and operated Phantom FGR.2s until April 1975, when they were replaced with the SEPECAT Jaguar.
-From 1976 their role at RAF Bruggen, assigned to SACEUR, was support of the army in a European land battle, first in a conventional role, and later in a nuclear delivery role should tactical nuclear weapons be used.
+On 30 June 1970, the squadron was reformed at RAF Brüggen, and operated the McDonnell Douglas Phantom FGR.2 until April 1975, when they were replaced with the SEPECAT Jaguar GR1 From 1976, the squadron's role at Brüggen, assigned to NATO's Supreme Allied Commander Europe, was support of the army in a European land battle, first in a conventional role, and later in a nuclear delivery role should tactical nuclear weapons be used.
 The squadron's twelve Jaguars were expected by RAF planning staff to suffer attrition of one third their strength, leaving sufficient survivors to deliver their stockpile of eight WE.177 nuclear bombs.

-From 1986 the squadron's twelve Jaguars were exchanged for twelve Tornado GR.1s, for use in a similar role.
-Tornados were able to carry two WE.177 nuclear bombs, and the RAF staff expected that there would be enough survivors of the conventional war phase to deliver an increased stock of eighteen bombs.
-The squadron's role operating WE.177 nuclear bombs was programmed to remain in place until the mid 1990s.
+From 1985, the squadron's twelve Jaguars were exchanged for twelve Panavia Tornado GR1, for use in a similar role.
+The Tornados were capable of carrying two WE.177, and the RAF staff expected that there would be enough survivors of the conventional war phase to deliver an increased stock of eighteen bombs.
+The squadron's role operating the WE.177 was programmed to remain in place until the mid-1990s.

-In August 1990, the squadron was dispatched to Bahrain in response to the Iraqi invasion of Kuwait as part of Operation Granby along with two other squadrons from Bruggen, no. 9 and no. 31 Squadrons.
+In August 1990, the squadron was dispatched to Bahrain in response to the Iraqi invasion of Kuwait as part of Operation Granby, along with two other squadrons from Brüggen, No. 9 Squadron and No. 31 Squadron.